-Supporting documentation requirements for demonstrating how your company engages externally to increase chemical ingredient transparency in manufacturing operations and supply chains, restrict chemicals of concern based on inherent hazards (such as all per- and polyfluoroalkyl substances-PFAS), and promote inherently safer alternatives are as follows:
+Supporting documentation requirements for demonstrating how your company engages externally to increase chemical ingredient transparency in manufacturing operations and supply chains, restrict chemicals of concern based on inherent hazards (PFAS), and promote inherently safer alternatives are:

-- Option M3.2a: Provide name of NGO(s) your company collaborates with and describe how your organization actively supports this work by, for example, participating in work groups, attending annual meetings, making presentations, etc. - Option M3.2b: Provide references to/examples of written/oral comments/testimonies to regulatory/ legislative bodies by your company or a trade association you are a member of in support of this work. - Option M3.2c: Provide: a) references to/examples of written comments to standard setting bodies by your company or a trade association you are a member of in support of this work; and/or b) link to NGO website stating your organization signed on to an NGO-led pledge. - Option M3.2d: Provide links to public presentations, articles, blogs, webinars, or corporate statements in support of this work by your company.
+- Option M3.2a: Provide name of NGO(s) your company collaborates with and describe how your organization actively supports this work by, for example, participating in work groups, attending annual meetings, making presentations, etc. - Option M3.2b: Provide references to/examples of written/oral comments/testimonies to regulatory/legislative bodies by your company or a trade association you are a member of in support of this work. - Option M3.2c: Provide: a) references to/examples of written comments to standard setting bodies by your company or a trade association you are a member of in support of this work; and/or b) link to NGO website stating your organization signed on to an NGO-led pledge. - Option M3.2d: Provide links to public presentations, articles, blogs, webinars, or corporate statements in support of this work by your company.
 If listing a corporate sustainability report, must include relevant page number(s).

-QUESTION M4: ACCOUNTABILITY (4 points)
+Question M4: Accountability (4 points)